remlamb/MiaouEngine/README.md

     - build the binairies in a build folder
     - Generate using the cross platform option
     - Then Open Project in VS
     - In VS use Main as Starting Folder

+### Release
+   A release is available if you just want to watch the demo scene without building.

 ## More
 This Engine was created during my formation at the SAE schools, games programming formation.